 The non-settling defendant now faces some pressure to settle or face a trial where the two other parties are both now targeting them.

-If you have questions about the use of a Mary Carter Settlement, or about resolution of legal disputes in general, contact the Toronto trial and appellate lawyers at Milosevic Fiske LLP.
+If you have questions about the use of a Mary Carter Settlement, or about resolution of legal disputes in general, contact the Toronto trial and appellate lawyers at Milosevic & Associates.
 We believe we are among the best litigation teams in Toronto.
 We are in court or in mediations almost every day and are skilled at thinking on our feet and rolling with the punches.
 Over the years we have seen and responded to it all and our impressive track record speaks for itself.
 We represent clients in complex commercial litigation matters, from contract and partnership disputes, to complex multi-party commercial claims.
 We are the lawyers other lawyers turn to for litigation.
 Call us at 416-916-1387 or contact us online for a consultation.